 COOPERATIVE GRANT AGREEMENT (Provides assistance with substantial involvement between parties.

 A Cooperative Agreement is also a grant.
 It is used when the principal purpose is to transfer funds to a recipient to accomplish a public purpose.
 Substantial involvement by the funding agency should be anticipated.
-The funding agency is involved in the programmatic aspects of this type of grant as well as the performance.
-The terms and conditions are generally attached to the award document or are referenced on the document as to which Code of Federal Regulations (CFR's) is applicable.
+Substantial involvement means that the funding agency program staff will collaborate or participate in the project or program activities as specified in the Grant Award Norification.
+The terms and conditions are generally attached to the award document or are referenced in the award document.

 CONTRACT (Procure tangible goods and services)